 If your product liability, commercial property, or life insurance company has taken any of the actions outlined above, you may be entitled to compensation.
-To learn more about your legal options, just pick up the phone and call the team here at the Stephens Law Firm, PLLC.
-We would be happy to arrange a free consultation at our Fort Worth law office to learn more about your situation.
+To learn more about your legal options, just pick up the phone and call Stephens Law Firm, PLLC.
+Jason Stephens would be happy to arrange a free consultation at his Fort Worth law office to learn more about your situation.

 A Fort Worth Bad Faith Insurance Lawyer You Can Count On

-The attorneys here at the Stephens Law Firm, PLLC, have been helping the people of Fort Worth with their bad faith insurance claims and other legal issues for many years.
-They choose to work with us because they know that we have years of experience in the industry and an in-depth understanding of the law.
-If you would like to have us assist you with your case, just give us a call or contact us online.
+Stephens Law Firm, PLLC founder Jason Stephens has been helping the people of Fort Worth with their bad faith insurance claims and other legal issues for over 22 years.
+Insurance companies choose to cooperate with Jason because they know that he has years of experience in the industry and an in-depth understanding of the law.
+If you would like to have Jason assist you with your case, just submit a contact submission form below.